-ARTICLE 19.
+ARTICLE 18.
 SPECIAL DUTY PAY

-19.1.
-When an employee is assigned by the Police Chief or designee to be a trainer, he/she shall receive a pay differential of 5% of base rate of pay for all hours worked as a trainer.
+- 18.1 Sworn employees designated as Field Training Officers (FTO) and non-sworn employees designated as Dispatch Training Officers by the Police Chief or designee shall receive a pay differential of five percent (5%) of their base hourly rate of pay for all hours actually engaged in the training of their assigned trainees. - 18.2 When an employee is assigned the function of Detective to perform investigative work, the employee shall receive a pay differential of 5% of base hourly rate times 80 hours for each pay period in which they are assigned as a Detective.

-- 19.2.
-When an employee is assigned the function of Detective to perform investigative work, he/she shall receive a pay differential of 5% of base hourly rate times 80 hours for each pay period in which they are assigned as a Detective. - 19.3.
-When an employee is assigned the position of Dog Handler and is required to maintain a trained police dog, he/she shall receive extra compensation in accordance with Addendum C (Police Service Dog Handler Agreement). - 19.4.
-When an employee is assigned and is actively engaged as a member of a SWAT team or as a Negotiator on the CINT Team, he/she shall receive a pay differential of 5% of base rate of pay for all such hours worked.
-Employees assigned to SWAT and CINT shall also receive the 5% incentive when involved in SWAT and CINT training. - 19.5.
-When an employee is assigned by the Police Chief or designee to be a Corporal, he/she shall receive a pay differential of 7.5% of base hourly rate times 80 hours for each pay period in which they are assigned as a Corporal. - 19.6.
-When an employee is assigned to the function of Detective who is assigned by the Police Chief or designee to on-call status, he/she shall receive \$1.25 per hour for any hours so assigned.
+- 18.3 When an employee is assigned and is actively engaged as a member of a SWAT team or as a Negotiator on the CINT Team, or has been called out as a member of the Major Accident Investigation Team (MAIT) on a major accident investigation, the employee shall receive a pay differential of 5% of their base hourly rate of pay for all such hours worked in that capacity.
+Employees assigned to SWAT and CINT shall also receive the 5% incentive when involved in SWAT and CINT training. - 18.4 Employees assigned as Canine Handlers shall receive extra compensation in accordance with Addendum C (Police Service Dog Handler Agreement). - 18.5 When an employee is assigned by the Police Chief or designee to be a Corporal, the employee shall receive a pay differential of seven- and one-half percent (7.5%) of their base hourly rate times 80 hours for each pay period in which they are assigned as a Corporal. - 18.6 When a Detective is assigned by the Police Chief or designee to on-call status, the employee shall receive \$1.25 per hour for any hours so assigned. - 18.7 Full-time employees with specialized POST certification training in a POST approved subject may, from time to time, be assigned by the Police Chief or designee to train or instruct other employees on particular POST approved subjects.
+In such cases, the employee shall receive a five percent (5%) increase above their base hourly rate for all hours providing POST approved training or instruction.

-ARTICLE 20.
+ARTICLE 19.
 LONGEVITY PAY